vindarel/common-lisp-course-in-videos/README.md

 Guys and girls, I really like Common Lisp, it is superior to many languages out there (hello Python), but learning it isn't as easy as it should be.
-Despite very good books, there aren't many online resources, the languages has its peculiarities, the ecosystem is larger than you think but not well structured.
+Despite very good books, there aren't many online resources, the language has its peculiarities, the ecosystem is larger than you think but not well structured.
 I contributed a *lot* to written resources such as the [Cookbook](https://lispcookbook.github.io/cl-cookbook/),